 I think there's some dirty stuff going on.

-I think it's very evident that you had people at the highest levels of the Justice Department and FBI who frankly betrayed the sacred trust that the rank and file agents all over the country uphold to do their jobs with honor and with integrity.
+I think it's very evident that you had people at the highest levels of the Justice Department and FBI who frankly betrayed the sacred trust that the rank-and-file agents all over the country uphold to do their jobs with honor and with integrity.

-But these folks got to high levels, they let their own biases and political persuasions overcome a sense of justice.
+They let their own biases and political persuasions overcome a sense of justice.

 And if the Department of Justice becomes a place where injustice is delivered, it's not just that the Trump presidency is being threatened.

-Our very Republic is being threatened, and that's what I've continued to try to say to people.
+And that's what I've continued to try to say to people.

 This is not small.